Mr Keat Ooi Orthopaedic Spine Surgeon

 There are a couple of technologies at play.

-During surgery, scans are taken intraoperatively to obtain details of the patient’s anatomy.
+During surgery, scans are taken intraoperatively to obtain patient anatomy details.
 These are loaded into a computer attached to the robotic system.
 These images provide the surgeon with valuable information.
 Utilising sophisticated software, the surgeon then performs planning to ensure optimal screw positioning and sizing for the patient.

-Then during surgery a robotic arm holds special instruments and helps guide the surgeon as they work.
-The robot arm then positions itself automatically using information provided by the scans on the computer in conjunction with the surgical planning performed by the surgeon.
+Then, a robotic arm holds special instruments during surgery and helps guide the surgeon as they work.
+The robot arm then positions itself automatically using the information provided by the scans on the computer in conjunction with the surgical planning performed by the surgeon.

-There is also a monitor the surgeon can refer to, giving them real time feedback.
-This monitor makes up the computer navigation aspect of the system.
+The surgeon can also refer to a monitor that gives them real-time feedback.
+This monitor is the computer navigation aspect of the system.

 When all these separate parts are put together, they are known as a robotic surgical system or a robotic guidance platform.